sonuram553/git-commands/git-commands.md

 if the file is modified or in staging area then use the force removal `git rm -f <file>`

 remove a file from git tracking
 `git rm --cached <file>`

+rename a file and stage the changes
+`git mv file_from file_to`